The Fourth Operation

 A(1) = 0

 The functional equation is called Abel’s equation for f (x), after Niels Henrik Abel (1802 – 1829).
-A(x) counts the number of times f (x) is used in x, it is a sort of “functional logarithm.”
-(Some authors don’t include A(1) = 0 in the definition, and when it is posited call the resulting A(x) a “normalized” Abel function.)
+A(x) counts the number of times f (x) is used in x, it is a sort of “functional logarithm” or “logarithm of iteration.”
+(Some authors omit A(1) = 0 from the definition, and when it is posited call the resulting A(x) a “normalized” Abel function.)

 where A -1 is the inverse of A. Such an fs (x) would have the propertiesf0 (x) = x